amansingh2310/Fake-Article-Detection-Using-NLP/README.md

-# Fake News Detection With LSTM Using NLP
+# Fake News Article Detection With LSTM Using NLP
 A model to detect fake news on social media or from website by using the concept of Long Short-Term Memory[LSTM] and Natural Language Processing [NLP].

 ### Dataset Link : https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset